Definition :

 - Subject Line: A concise summary of the demand

-- Statement of Claim: Detailed explanation of the issue, including dates and amounts
+- Statement of Claim: A detailed explanation of the issue

 - Supporting Documents: Contracts, invoices, or proof of agreement